Where and how we raise our puppies

 We will have your puppy well on its way to housebreaking.
 We are old school and leave newspaper around the puppies so they start knowing where to go to the bathroom.
 When you take your puppy home we suggest you take some newspaper and place it front of the door you will be taking your puppy in and out to go potty.
 Then take the paper and place the paper outside so the puppy begins to understand what you want them to do.
 Be patient with this.
 Please never hit your puppy because you will be doing irrevocable harm to their little spirits and you will have a frightened, stressed out puppy who will grow into a frightened, stressed out adult dog.

-All of our puppies have joined their new families.
-We call the next day, after the first night of our puppies in their new homes, Everyone tells us the puppies did great in the crate the first night.
+The day after Gotcha Day, we place calls to all our new puppy owners and check in with how each puppy did in their new homes.
+Everyone tells us the puppies did great in the crate the first night.
 This is very important to us.
 We crate the puppies by week 6 so they adjust more quickly to their new environments.

 We will also give you a starter bag of the food the puppies are eating and a toy or blanket that their littermates have all had their scent on to make it an easier transition into their forever families.
-We also will be crate training the puppies to help make their first night easy.
-Many of our new puppy owners are surprised at how well the puppy adjust to their crates.
-I will also provide some type of clothe to help the puppy.
-This will look dirty, and it should.
-I had a breeder hand me a puppy with a “blanket” with the smells of their littermates.
-It looked brand new and was of no use to us.)
-We love our puppies and we want to help them as much as possible to adjust to their new homes.
+We also provide some type of clothe to help the puppy.
+This will look dirty, and it should!